anjelikaprixa/TingTingAPI/source/api/send-otp.rst

 In addition, you have the flexibility to choose between sending your own OTP or generating it automatically through the OTP options attribute.
 The available options are personnel and generated.
 If you choose personnel, you’ll need to provide the OTP yourself.
 On the other hand, if you select generated, the OTP will be auto-generated.
 In the generated scenario, you can specify the length via the otp_length for the auto-generated OTP.
 If nothing is provided, by default a generated OTP will be provided.
+If sms_send_options is chosen as voice then voice_input should be provided.

 Sample Input For Customized OTP